SarahTamayao/twiddler/README.md

 The following **required** functionality is completed:

-- [x] User sees app icon in home screen and styled launch screen
+- [x] See an app icon in the home screen and a styled launch screen
-- [x] User can sign in using OAuth login flow
+- [x] Be able to log in using their Twitter account
-- [x] User can Logout
+- [x] See at latest the latest 20 tweets for a Twitter account in a Table View
+- [x] Be able to refresh data by pulling down on the Table View
-- [x] User can view last 20 tweets from their home timeline
+- [x] Be able to like and retweet from their Timeline view
+- [x] Only be able to access content if logged in
-- [x] In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
+- [x] Each tweet should display user profile picture, username, screen name, tweet text, timestamp, as well as buttons and labels for favorite, reply, and retweet counts.
-- [x] User can pull to refresh.
-- [x] User can tap the retweet and favorite buttons in a tweet cell to retweet and/or favorite a tweet.
-- [x] User can compose a new tweet by tapping on a compose button.
-- [x] Using AutoLayout, the Tweet cell should adjust its layout for iPhone 11, Pro and SE device sizes as well as accommodate device rotation.
-- [x] User should display the relative timestamp for each tweet "8m", "7h"
+- [x] Compose and post a tweet from a Compose Tweet view, launched from a Compose button on the Nav bar.
-- [x] Tweet Details Page: User can tap on a tweet to view it, with controls to retweet and favorite.
+- [x] See Tweet details in a Details view
+- [ ] App should render consistently all views and subviews in recent iPhone models and all orientations

 The following **optional** features are implemented: